AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-07-05-neptuneai-automl.md

 ### Hard to analyze/debug the model

 Recall the Google Vision AutoML story.
 Google didn’t have any facilities to deeply inspect models, a la [XAI](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence).
 Also, there was no way to obtain some kind of interpretability or explanations of predictions for individual images.
 As a result, I was stuck with obfuscating parts of input images and analyzing the predictions.
 Generally, explainability and debugging tools for AutoML are a special problem.
 AutoML-generated models tend to be quite complex, thus hard to analyze.
 Additionally, most of the time the complexity hits twice, because a complex model will take more time to run predictions, and this, in turn, makes obtaining explanations using black-box analysis tools even more burdensome.

+If you're interested in some of the most popular black-box XAI tools, check out [this post]({{ site.url }}/posts/2021-05-09-archive-understanding-a-black-box).

 ## AutoML vs Data Scientists